DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - Resource

     Resource refers to the specific data that completes authorization on the DCE platform through various sub-modules.
-Typically, a resource describes one or more objects of operation, and each sub-module has its own resources and corresponding resource definition details, such as clusters, namespaces, gateways, etc. The owner of the resource is the main account Super Admin.
-Super Admin has the authority to create/manage/delete resources in each sub-module.
-Ordinary users do not automatically have access to resource access rights without authorization from Super Admin.
+Typically, a resource describes one or more objects of operation, and each sub-module has its own resources and corresponding resource definition details, such as clusters, namespaces, gateways, etc. The owner of the resource is the main account  Admin.
+Admin has the authority to create/manage/delete resources in each sub-module.
+Ordinary users do not automatically have access to resource access rights without authorization from Admin.
 The workspace supports cross-sub-module authorization of user (group) access to resources.

 - Resource limit